There was an error with your log in

 A hiker posing on a lookout in Thorsmork

-• Explore the magical Thorsmork valley by foot before saying your goodbyes to the highlands.
-You will change buses at Hella town and head to Hotel Skógar.
-After dinner, visit the Skógarfoss waterfall with an option to do an evening hike called the One thousand waterfalls trail.
+• The last day in the highlands!
+Explore the magical Þórsmörk valley on foot before bidding farewell to the highlands.
+Afterward, we’ll change buses in Hella town and head to Hotel Skógar.
+After dinner, take a visit to the stunning Skógarfoss waterfall, with an optional evening hike on the One Thousand Waterfalls trail.

 Distance: 5 km (3 mi)